Skip to Content

 make this recipe

-If you make this grilled cheese sandwich recipe or any other from the site, please come back and leave me a comment below with your feedback.
+If you make this gourmet grilled cheese with sausage recipe or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on InstagramFacebookTwitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.